charlesfinney/00_Achievement_Algorithm/README.md

 1. meetup and/or present at Houston Robotics Club find and integrate new team members
 1. whitepaper/business plan or resume
 1. crowdfund implement release

+## Dedication
+  each collaborator can dedicate his contribution:

+ * Charles Finney - _"To my Father James Daniel Finney who taught me how to read, before I entered Kindergarten, so I would stop chewing up books, and shared his sense of awe about the universe, by demonstrating background radiation of the Big Bang with television static."_

+* Anatoly Bourov-

+* Troosey -

+ * John -

+ * others